Supporting local foodbank services

 There are many organisations who usually operate walk-in 'foodbank' services in the NW10/NW6/NW2 area some of them also members of the Independent Food Aid Network (IFAN) and/or Brent Food Aid Network (BFAN).

-St Laurence's Larder's popular open kitchen in Brondesbury has had to shut its Tuesday and Thursday warm welcome and food bags - though hope to start re-opening in September.
+St Laurence's Larder's popular open kitchen in Brondesbury had to shut its popular Tuesday and Thursday welcomes but aims to reopen Thursdays from Septeber 17th for walk-up/takeaway food bags.

 Ashford Place in Cricklewood is currently open only to its homeless guests.